 Partners Group has agreed to invest A$700 million ($527.4 million; €453.6 million) in developing a renewable energy platform in Australia in partnership with local developer CWP Renewables.

-The Grassroots Renewables Energy Platform will be seeded with the 270MW Sapphire Wind Farm, in which Partners Group made its initial investment of A$250 million in 2016.
+The Grassroots Renewable Energy Platform will be seeded with the 270MW Sapphire Wind Farm, in which Partners Group made its initial investment of A$250 million in 2016.
 Jointly owned and developed by Partners Group and CWP, the largest wind farm in New South Wales will power 110,000 Australian households every year once it’s completed in October, Partners Group said in a statement.
 The wind farm has secured a 20-year power purchase agreement for 100MW of its capacity with the Australian Capital Territory government.

 In addition to the seed project, the platform has a development pipeline of more than 1.3GW of wind, solar and battery storage assets across Australia for the next four years.
 The next project coming under the platform is the 135MW Crudine Ridge Wind Farm, also in NSW, scheduled to be operational in September 2019.
 It commenced construction this month after securing debt financing from the Clean Energy Finance Corporation, Westpac and Sumitomo Mitsui Banking Corporation.